Eye surgery law sparks unusually public dispute in Arkansas

 It’s an unusually high-profile example of a fight that’s being waged in other medical fields, as policymakers try to find ways to expand access to care and cut costs.

-“This is, to me, a marker of a whole new era where we’re going to see a lot more of this stuff,” said Ashish Jha, a professor of health policy at the Harvard T.H.
+“This is, to me, a marker of a whole new era where we’re going to see a lot more of this stuff,” said Dr. Ashish Jha, a professor of health policy at the Harvard T.H.
 Chan School of Public Health.

 The Arkansas law would allow optometrists to perform several procedures that currently only ophthalmologists can, including injections around the eye, removing lesions from the eyelids and certain laser eye surgeries.
 Much of the debate has focused on whether optometrists have the necessary training.
 Optometrists complete a four-year program on eye care after graduating from college and are licensed by the state Board of Optometry.
 Ophthalmologists are physicians licensed by the state Medical Board who have graduated from medical school, completed a yearlong hospital internship and at least three years of residency.

-“There is no minimally invasive surgical procedure of the eye,” said Laurie Barber, an ophthalmologist in Little Rock and the chairwoman of Safe Surgery Arkansas.
+“There is no minimally invasive surgical procedure of the eye,” said Dr. Laurie Barber, an ophthalmologist in Little Rock and the chairwoman of Safe Surgery Arkansas.
 Her group, which is trying to repeal the law, says the procedures should be performed by medical doctors who have surgical experience.

 Supporters of the law change say optometrists are already trained to perform the procedures and that forcing them to send their patients elsewhere poses a hardship in a mostly rural state where ophthalmologists aren’t easy to find.
 Jones, for example, estimates that about one in five of his patients walk or bike to his clinic in Osceola.
 He also has a clinic in neighboring Blytheville.

-“When you’re sitting right there and you can have a procedure taken care of, you should be able to,” said Barbara Horn, president of the American Optometric Association.
+“When you’re sitting right there and you can have a procedure taken care of, you should be able to,” said Dr. Barbara Horn, president of the American Optometric Association.

 Carolyn Lay, who has been seeing Barber for 20 years, said she would rather see an ophthalmologist for the procedures detailed in the state law.